ErezEyal/Clinic-Management-System/readme.md

 # Clinic Management App

-#### Management system for handling overall operations of a medical clinic
+#### Management system for handling the overall operations of a medical clinic.

 ## Project Highlights: